mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 [^0]: [Handbook of Theoretical Computer Science, Chapter 6: Rewrite Systems](https://www.cs.tau.ac.il/~nachum/papers/survey-draft.pdf) by Nachum Dershowitz and Jean-Pierre Jouannaud.
 This provided much of the theory behind the theory of [Rewriting](https://en.wikipedia.org/wiki/Rewriting) and [abstract rewrite systems](https://en.wikipedia.org/wiki/Abstract_rewriting_system).
 It specifically goes into depth on ARSs from algebraic, logical, and operational perspectives.

 [^1]: [The Algorithmic Beauty of Plants](http://algorithmicbotany.org/papers/abop/abop.pdf) by [Przemysław Prusinkiewicz](https://en.wikipedia.org/wiki/Przemys%C5%82aw_Prusinkiewicz) (director of the Computer Graphics group studying Fibonacci numbers and modeling using grammars) and [Aristid Lindenmayer](https://en.wikipedia.org/wiki/Aristid_Lindenmayer)(a theoretical biologist studying sequence generators).
 This textbook is based off Lindenmayer's original notes discusssing the theory and practice of Lindenmayer (L-)Systems for modeling plant growth.
-It provides much of the theoretical material from which I "draw" from (heh).
+It provides much of the material from which I "draw" from (heh) for this sequence of articles.
+Seriously though, I HIGHLY recommend at least glancing through this book.
+It has some beautiful diagrams and the explanations are written in a simple, easy to understand language.
+It is also incredibly practical and beginner-focused with its explanations given in the Python Turtle-language.
+Any theory or math is either explained really well or kept to a minimum.
+I really appreciate the authors for writing such an awesome resource :)

 [^3]: As a side note, rewrite systems are known to possess the *"full power of Turing machines and may be thought of as non-deterministic Markov algorithms over terms, rather than strings"*[^0].